tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/dask-in-action.md

 ### Inspecting the data

 Now that we loaded the data, let's see what it looks like and find some basic info about it.
-We can check to see how many partitions the data has been divided and display the data using the following commands:
+We can check to see how many partitions the data has been divided in and display the data using the following commands:

 {{% codeblock %}}